Chicken Wing Charcuterie Board

 • Chicken Wings- The amount of wings you need will depend on whether or not they're functioning as a main dish or a side.
 I made this chicken wing charcuterie board for a March Madness watch party along with a handful of other dishes, so I considered these wings to be a side dish/appetizer and factored one pound per person (basically about 3-5 wings a piece).
 If you're serving them as the only protein and/or as more of a general main course, I recommend 2 pounds of wings per person (or roughly 6-10 wings a piece).

-• Fresh Vegetables- I like to factor around 1/2 pound of fruit/vegetables per person.
+• Fresh Vegetables- I like to factor around half a pound of fruits and vegetables per person.
 I went a little over in this case, but it all got eaten!

 • Buffalo Chicken Dip- I bought 1 pound of buffalo chicken dip for 8 people (factoring 2oz per person), and it was just the right amount.
-In retrospect, I'd probably swap the ramekin for a larger serving bowl, though, because it was constantly needing to be refilled.
+In retrospect, I'd probably swap the ramekin for a larger serving bowl, though, because it constantly needed to be refilled.

 • Ranch Dressing- A formal serving size of ranch dressing is 2 tablespoons, although that's low when you're using it as a dip and not a dressing.
 Still, I just factored 1 ounce per guest and then had extra on hand in case I needed it (which I did).